 Presumably, the New Yorkers’ reactions mimicked the feelings of the fifth-century Athenian audience.
 As the contrasting impressions of the modern audience members showed, a real connection based on recognition decidedly augments the association between chorus and audience.
 It intensified the experience of Oedipus Tyrannus as a play about the chorus’s salvation, not Oedipus’s downfall.
 Consequently, the New York audience members were the most likely to express bitterness in the discussion.

-It is impossible to recover the original performance context of Sophocles’ first staging of Oedipus Tyrannus.
+It is impossible to recover the original performance context of Sophocles’ first staging of Oedipus Tyrannus fully.
 However, Theater of War’s Oedipus Project offered a unique window into how an audience may have received the play under epidemic conditions.
 The responses expressed by the panelists and audience members after the production argue that the play may have been interpreted as optimistic, perhaps even excessively so.
 The connection that the audience felt to a chorus played by a person they recognized enhanced that interpretation by leading the audience to focus their emotional response through the chorus’s point of view.
 Finally, the audience’s response to the Oedipus Project proved forcibly that studying a play’s text is limiting.
 It is a worthwhile endeavor that teases deep meaning out of the written word, and scholars should continue to do it, but to understand ancient drama fully, scholars also need to study ancient drama in action.

 Bibliography